 Of course, propaganda can be used to influence either positive or negative outcomes.
 Yet, we know that whether a film is considered positive or negative often depends on the perspective or bias of the viewer.

 This fall, we consider the (possible unwitting) influence of movies on societal attitudes and behavior at a cultural moment.
-Our focus is on “changing times,” considering that, apart from any direct pressure to do so, we adapt and modify our world view and/or behavior in light of changing technologies, new knowledge, and social norms.
+Our focus is on “changing times,” considering that, apart from any direct pressure to do so, we adapt and change our world view and/or behavior in light of changing technologies, new knowledge, and social norms.

 Can the simple act of seeing a movie and learning from it change social attitudes and behavior?
 Or, do people always tend to respond to a movie based on earlier established sensibilities?

 Our October movie, Charade (Donen, 1963), offers an opportunity to consider the classical style of filmmaking characteristic of Hollywood’s Golden Age.
 Why and how were movies of that era so memorable?
 What makes this style distinctively different from movies we see today?
 Simply presenting stars such as Cary Grant and Audrey Hepburn is a start!

 Watch this movie with us to compare the communication style of films from that era to the present.
 Then leave us a comment about what you notice about our “Changing Times” in this film.
 We love to hear from you.

 2018 Fall Schedule